instillai/machine-learning-course/docs/source/content/supervised/knn.rst

 How does it work?
 -----------------

 We will look at two different ways to go about this.
-The two ways we will look at is the brute force method and the K-D tree method.
+The two ways are the brute force method and the K-D tree method.

 Brute Force Method
 --------------------